 School of Music

-Faculty artists Mitra Sadeghpour, soprano, and John Hines, bass, will present a shared vocal recital with faculty artist Dmitri Vorobiev, piano.
-Repertoire to be announced.
+Faculty artists Michelle Monroe, soprano, and Robin Guy, piano, will collaborate to present a recital with repertoire to be announced.
 This event is free and open to the public.